Invisible Illness Awareness Week

-25. My favorite motto, scripture, quote that gets me through tough times is: live like you are dying.
-I never know when I’ll be locked in my cold dark room and I do not take low pain days for granted.
+25. My favorite motto, scripture, and quote that gets me through tough times are: live like you are dying.
+I never know when I’ll be locked in my cold dark room and I do not take low-pain days for granted.

-26. When someone is diagnosed I’d like to tell them: I’m sorry.
-I’m truly sorry.
+26. When someone is diagnosed, I’d like to tell them: I’m sorry.
+I’m genuinely sorry.

-27. Something that has surprised me about living with an illness is: how many aspects of my life that it effects.
+27. Something that has surprised me about living with an illness is how many aspects of my life it affects.

-29. I’m involved with Invisible Illness Week because: bringing awareness is important.
+29. I’m involved with Invisible Illness Week because: bringing awareness is essential.

-30. The fact that you read this list makes me feel: special.
-There is a lot to read and do and the fact that you read about me is special.
+30. The fact that you read this list makes me feel: unique.
+Additionally, There is a lot to read and do and the fact that you read about me is remarkable.
 Thank you for reading.